+- In which of the phrases is the guide saying

+- a definitely yes?

+- c possibly yes?

+- b probably yes?

+- d definitely no?

-- 3 Which of the modal verbs a-e mean the following? - 1 It's a possibility.
+- 3 Which of the modal verbs a-e mean the following?

-b probably yes?
+- 1 It's a possibility.

+- a can't

 - 2 It's against the rules.

+- b may

-- 3 It's impossible. c might
+- 3 It's impossible.

+- c might

 - 4 It's unlikely.

+- d mustn't

-- d mustn't e shouldn't
+- e shouldn't

-- " Go to Grammar reference p.125
+- >> Go to Grammar reference p.125

-Speaking Four specialized tours
+Four specialized tours

-- 1 Work in pairs.
+- Work in pairs.
 What do you think these specialized tours involve?
 Where could they take place?
 What special services might tourists require? - 1 Adventure sports diving - 2 Life-seeing tourism - 3 Medical tourism - 4 Genealogy tourism - Find out about the tours.
 Student A, go to p.109.
 Student B, go to p.114.
-Tell each other about the tours. - 3 Match these requests for special services with the four tours in 1. - a Visit a criminal court and meet a group of lawyers. - b Get special access to records kept in the local Town Hall. - c Go out on a trip to deeper waters. - d Health spa with meditation classes. - e Visit a traditional working farm to see how people worked a hundred years ago. - f Consultation with a doctor for possible weightreduction surgery. - g Have a guided tour of a hospital. - h Find out more about opportunities for working as a qualified instructor. - 4 Choose one of the special services and role-play conversations between a tourist and a tour guide, as in the Listening and Language spot.
+Tell each other about the tours. - 3 Match these requests for special services with the four tours in 1. - a Visit a criminal court and meet a group of lawyers. - Get special access to records kept in the local Town Hall. - c Go out on a trip to deeper waters. - d Health spa with meditation classes. - e Visit a traditional working farm to see how people worked a hundred years ago. - f Consultation with a doctor for possible weightreduction surgery. - g Have a guided tour of a hospital. - h Find out more about opportunities for working as a qualified instructor. - 4 Choose one of the special services and role-play conversations between a tourist and a tour guide, as in the Listening and Language spot.

 The best way of finding out the needs of customers with disabilities is the same as for all customers: ask them!

 Ray Jackson